In Loving Memory of Celia Cruz

 All artists have a catchphrase that they use to connect with their target audience.

+And that night, she told her audience the story at one of her shows at Montmartre Cabaret in Miami causing her admirers and fans to laugh hysterically at the joke.
 She also said it was a battle cry and an allusion to African slaves who worked Cuba's sugar plantations.

 © 2025 www.inlovingmemoryofceliacruz.com All Rights Reserved.